 When to go

 The best season is from September to November, for a symphony of colours.
 An ideal time to visit Beaujolais is around the third week in November when the cherry-bright Beaujolais Nouveau is celebrated.
 In the town of Beaujeu, a giant street party kicks off the day before Beaujolais Nouveau.
-Expect five days of wine tasting, live music and dancing, and free Beaujolais Nouveau for all.
+Expect five days of wine tasting, live music and dancing.

 Allow at least two days to cover the whole stretch (96km).
 And of course, factor in plenty of time for wine tasting.